Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Introduction

-Motivated by this perspective, we introduce \emph{TabGFM}, a graph foundation model framework that reinterprets node classification as an ensemble learning problem over tabular models.
-TabGFM first converts the input graph to a table by computing node-level features using pre-defined feature and structural encoders, as shown in \Cref{fig:graph-to-table}.
+Motivated by this perspective, we introduce \emph{\tabgfm}, a \underline{t}abular \underline{a}pproach for \underline{g}raph learning that reinterprets node classification as an ensemble learning problem over tabular models. \tabgfm first converts the input graph to a table by computing node-level features using pre-defined feature and structural encoders, as shown in \Cref{fig:graph-to-table}.
 However, the resulting tables are often too large and contain diverse features and label spaces that current TFMs~\citep{tabpfnv1} are not designed to handle.
 We employ an ensemble aggregation strategy: subsampling multiple smaller, size-constrained tables, applying TFM to each table to obtain individual predictions, and aggregating them via ensemble selection~\citep{caruana2004ensemble}.
-The resulting design unifies graph-specific insights with advances in tabular learning, yielding a single, generalizable graph foundation model that \textbf{does not require pretraining on graph data, yet still outperforms the state-of-the-art GFMs and task-specific GNNs by 7\%.}
+The resulting design unifies graph-specific insights with advances in tabular learning, yielding a single, generalizable foundation model that does not require pretraining on graph data, yet still outperforms the state-of-the-art GFMs and task-specific GNNs by 7\%.